LukeCarrier/resume/README.md

 Formal exit from the platform development team.

-* Leading the configuration of PagerDuty to support the existing incident management policy.
-* Led the migration of our UAT and production platforms to Azure.
+* __Led the migration of several UAT and production platforms to Azure.__
 * Extending continuous delivery pipelines to cover rollback and UAT cutting operations.
+* Currently leading the configuration of PagerDuty to support the existing incident management policy.
-* Deployment of Tideways for PHP APM.
+* Deployed Tideways for PHP APM.
 * Hosted a series of knowledge sharing sessions on our technology stack for our new developers and infrastructure team.

 #### Senior Moodle Developer / Site Reliability Engineer (July 2017 - August 2018)

-Transitional phase where I began dedicating around 50% of my time to the production environment, driven by challenges scaling the existing infrastructure.
+Transitional phase where I began dedicating around 50% of my time to the production environment, driven by the challenges of scaling the existing on-premise infrastructure.

+* __Introduced Terraform to manage our Azure estate along with the migration of a pro bono project.__
+* Led initial implementation of Datadog to get better insights into platform performance.
 * Led migration of application servers from Windows Server to Ubuntu, along with initial deployment of SaltStack for configuration management.
-* Introduced Terraform to manage our Azure estate along with the migration of a pro bono project.
-* Led initial implementation of Datadog to get better insights into platform performance.

 #### Senior Moodle Developer (January 2015 - July 2017)

 I joined AVADO as their first full-time Moodle developer.

+* __Built extensions to facilitate e-commerce, single sign on and synchronisation of user data between platforms and SalesLogix.
+Later migrated those extensions to integrate with Salesforce.__
+* Scoped and delivered a SAML 2.0 identity broker based on SimpleSAMLphp that facilitated single sign on between customer identity providers and multiple AVADO-operated service providers.
 * Developed bespoke course user interface framework ("Fluid"), enabling rapid development of new course content and interchangeable, flexible section layouts.
-* Built extensions to facilitate e-commerce, single sign on and synchronisation of user data between platforms from SalesLogix and later Salesforce.
-* Scoped and delivered a SAML 2.0 identity broker based on SimpleSAMLphp that facilitated single sign on between customer identity providers and multiple AVADO-operated service providers.
-* Providing instruction, guidance and code review to other developers on approaching development projects.
+* Constantly provided instruction, guidance and code review to other developers on approaching development projects.
-* Revamped automation of our Windows Server environment using Packer and PowerShell DSC.
+* Revamped automation of Windows Server environments using Packer and PowerShell DSC.
-* Improved code reuse across our 17 platforms by standardising features and libraries, enabling the convergence effort.
+* Improved code reuse across 17 different platforms by standardising features and libraries, enabling the convergence effort.
-* Liaising with Moodle core developers to deliver prompt resolutions to issues in the core Moodle distribution, including contribution of patches.
+* Liaised with Moodle core developers to deliver prompt resolutions to issues in the core Moodle distribution, including contribution of patches.
 * Led implementation of automated testing tools (Behat, PHPUnit) and prototyped continuous integration pipelines (GitLab, TeamCity).
 * Led upgrade effort to Moodle 3.x from 2.7.